hashicorp/packer/website/source/docs/provisioners/powershell.html.md

     inject prior to the execute\_command.
 The format should be `key=value`.
     Packer injects some environmental variables by default into the environment, as well, which are covered in the section below.
-    If you are running on AWS or Azure and would like to access the generated password that Packer uses to connect to the instance via WinRM, you can use the template variable `{{.WinRMPassword}}` to set this as an environment variable.
+    If you are running on AWS, Azure or Google Compute and would like to access the generated password that Packer uses to connect to the instance via WinRM, you can use the template variable `{{.WinRMPassword}}` to set this as an environment variable.
 For example: